 This is an English language position, NO Chinese language proficiency required.

-Join the vibrant community at the Chinese American International School as a member of our Student Services Team supporting students and faculty in third through eighth grades.
+Join the vibrant community at the Chinese American International School's 150 Oak campus as a member of our Lower School team as a teaching associate in an English classroom.
 Become part of a team striving to be the world’s most innovative, inspiring, and influential Chinese English dual-language immersion school.

 OUR IDEAL CANDIDATE